Madsir/madsirstudio.github.io/README.md

 **GAMES**

-Remote Agent Radio: Secret radio messages and gaming music by CR Bird's Toilet Noise | Translate the morse code message in each radio broadcast and use the answer as a key to decrypt the cryptogram in the RAR broadcast's description.
-Each code you decrypt reveals a hint about the upcoming game Remote Agent by Madsir Studio.

 Chinchilla Dance Party: Do you like math?
 Groovy music?
 How about dancing chinchillas?
 You can have all three with Chinchilla Dance Party!
 Test your skills and help them keep their party going!

 [Post Production]